Bootsy Collins: 1960s–1970s

-With his elder brother Phelps "Catfish" Collins, Frankie "Kash" Waddy, and Philippé Wynne, Collins formed a funk band, The Pacemakers, in 1968.
-In March 1970, after most of the members of James Brown's band quit over a pay dispute, The Pacemakers were hired as Brown's backing band and they became known as The J.B.'s.
-(They are often referred to as the "original" J.B.'s to distinguish them from later line-ups that went by the same name.)
-Although they worked for Brown for only 11 months, the original J.B.'s played on some of Brown's most intense funk recordings, including "Get Up (I Feel Like Being a) Sex Machine", "Super Bad", “Get Up, Get Into It, Get Involved”, "Soul Power", "Talkin' Loud and Sayin' Nothing", and two instrumental singles, the much-sampled "The Grunt" and "These Are the J.B.'s".
+In 1968 Collins formed The Pacemakers with his elder brother Phelps "Catfish" Collins, Frankie "Kash" Waddy, and Philippé Wynne.
+In March 1970, after most of the members of James Brown's band quit over a pay dispute, The Pacemakers were hired as Brown's backing band and became known as The J.B.'s.
+They are often referred to as "the original J.B.'s" to distinguish them from later line-ups that went by the same name.
+Although they worked for Brown for only 11 months, the original J.B.'s played on some of Brown's most intense funk recordings, including "Get Up (I Feel Like Being a) Sex Machine", "Super Bad", "Get Up, Get Into It, Get Involved", "Soul Power", "Talkin' Loud and Sayin' Nothing", and two instrumental singles, the much-sampled "The Grunt" and "These Are the J.B.'s".
 In regards to his tenure working for James Brown, Collins stated:

 He treated me like a son.
 And being out of a fatherless home, I needed that father figure and he really played up to it.
 I mean, Good Lord.
 Every night after we played a show, he called us back to give us a lecture about how horrible we sounded.
 [Affects James Brown voice] "Nah, not on it, son.
 I didn't hear the one.
 You didn't give me the one."
 He would tell me this at every show.
 One night, we knew we wasn't sounding really good – we were off – and he calls us back there and said, "Uh huh, now that's what I'm talkin' about.
 Y'all was on it tonight.
 Y'all hit the one."
 My brother and I looked at each other like, "This mother has got to be crazy."
 We knew in our heart and soul that we wasn't all that on that show.
 So then I started figuring out his game, man.
 By telling me that I wasn't on it, he made me practice harder.
 So I just absorbed what he said and used it in a positive way.